 The awardee will receive:

-- Principal recipient and advisor each receive a $3,000 award honorarium
+- $3,000 award honoriaum to the awardee and their principle advisor each receive a $3,000 award honorarium

 - Complimentary Registration to the CRS Annual Meeting & Exposition for the principal recipient and advisor